 the MCO pays the provider within one week of receipt of payment from the State Comptroller.

-Within two business days of receipt of email from the ERS, the PSU staff person who submitted the request for administrative payment:
+Within two business days of receipt of email from the ERS, the PSU staff who submitted the request for administrative payment:

-notifies the MCO of the approval or denial decision by posting Form H2067-MC, Managed Care Programs Communication, to TxMedCentral;
+notify the MCO of the approval or denial decision by posting Form H2067-MC, Managed Care Programs Communication, to TxMedCentral;

-downloads the email from ERS and the MCO notification to the case in HEART; and
+download the email from ERS and the MCO notification to the case in HEART; and

-closes the case in HEART.
+close the case in HEART.

 5500 Safeguard Procedures for Wire Third Party Query and State Online Query